GamaSTAN S / D Side Effects

 Generic Name: immune globulin intramuscular

-Note: This page contains information about the side effects of immune globulin intramuscular.
-Some of the dosage forms included on this document may not apply to the brand name GamaSTAN S / D.
+Note: This document contains side effect information about immune globulin intramuscular.
+Some of the dosage forms listed on this page may not apply to the brand name GamaSTAN S / D.

 For the Consumer